Watchdog reviews complaint about FBI surveillance warrant - WTMJ

 “It’s an entirely different thing to take a national security warrant and then use it to prosecute a domestic, criminal crime,” Ekeland said.
 “Without that FISA search warrant, they have no case.
 It’s not some ancillary thing.”

-The FBI in response issued dozens of corrective actions designed to ensure the accuracy and thoroughness of its FISA applications.
+The FBI, in response to the report, issued dozens of corrective actions designed to ensure the accuracy and thoroughness of its FISA applications.

 Months later, the inspector general office revealed that a broader audit of 29 FISA applications had turned up problems in each, including apparent errors or inadequately supported facts.
 The FBI has said that most of the errors were minor and would not have affected a judge’s decision that there was probable cause for the surveillance.

-“I’m no Trump fan, but I thank him for this one,” Ekeland said.
+“I’m no Trump fan, but I thank him for this one,” Ekeland said of the renewed scrutiny on the FISA process.
 “He shined attention onto this bloated national security apparatus that is unaccountable.”

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP.